upmcplanetracker/Run-Jellyfin-as-Podman-System-Quadlet/README.md

 **Disclaimer:** I am not affiliated with, associated, authorized, endorsed by, or in any way officially connected with the Jellyfin project.

 This guide demonstrates how to turn a Jellyfin Docker container into a **System Podman Quadlet**.
 Unlike standard containers, a system quadlet is managed by `systemd` and will start automatically every time your Ubuntu system boots.
+I have not been successful getting this to run rootless and still have access to the QSV/GPU.
+If you are running this without a GPU you can probably convert this to rootless with little effort.

 System Information
 ------------------